 So, if you aren’t comfortable in a place that’s supposed to give you respite after a long day of lectures, it’s really not worth your investment.
 Remember, university isn’t always easy and you need your private space to unwind.
 But it’s your university’s responsibility to ensure you feel safe.

 Conduct in-depth research on the area’s safety statistics

 Often, universities boast about their dedication to campus safety and use persuasive content on their website to capture readers’ trust.

-But never you mustn’t take the first source you read as truth.
-Despite a wide array of campus awards, they may be trying to disguise the realities of the local community’s safety rating or the criminal occurrences.
+But you mustn’t take the first source you read as truth.
+Despite a wide array of campus awards, they may be trying to disguise the realities of the local community’s safety rating or criminal occurrences.

 — Francis Coots (@fCoots) August 28, 2018